istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 ## Conclusion

 The Sail Operator automates manual tasks, ensuring a consistent, reliable, and uncomplicated experience from initial installation to ongoing maintenance and upgrades of Istio in your cluster.
-The Sail Operator is an istio-ecosystem project, and we encourage you to try it out and provide feedback to help us improve it, you can check our contribution guide [here](https://github.com/istio-ecosystem/sail-operator/blob/main/CONTRIBUTING.md) for more information about how to contribute to the project.
+The Sail Operator is an [istio-ecosystem](https://github.com/istio-ecosystem) project, and we encourage you to try it out and provide feedback to help us improve it, you can check our [contribution guide](https://github.com/istio-ecosystem/sail-operator/blob/main/CONTRIBUTING.md) for more information about how to contribute to the project.